UBCEnvision/UBCEnvision.github.io/blog/_posts/2018-08-04-Meet-the-Vancruiser.md

 _The Vancruiser completing its winning trial at the 2018 Pacific Northwest Regional Competition_

-Named after our city of Vancouver, the Vancruiser uses an iodine clock reaction as the stopping mechanism and a zinc-air battery to power the motor.
+Named after our city of Vancouver, the Vancruiser uses an Iodine-Ascorbic Acid clock reaction as the stopping mechanism and a Zinc-Air battery to power the motor.
 The three-layered body, each of which is a tupperware container, separates the circuity, the reaction vessel and the battery, and lastly, the container holding the water load.

 ### Stopping Mechanism